 Applicants to program must have completed a bachelor of science or bachelor of arts degree from an accredited college or university.
 Students who wish to be considered for admission must also meet the following requirements:

-- Have a grade point average of at least 2.50 in science courses.
+- Have a Specific Grade Point Average of at least 2.50 in science courses.

-Present evidence of completion of the following courses or their equivalents:
+Present evidence of completion of the following courses (42 credits) or their equivalents:

 |Mathematics||6 Semester Credit - Hours|